Chainlink price slides 3% versus BTC, bulls are firm

 After attempts of lower lows with noticeably low trading volumes, the shift of momentum and higher highs over the weekend could be the impetus for a retest of last week’s highs of $11.99—a reliable resistance level.

-A break above this mark could see the Chainlink price trend higher towards $13.26 or better in days ahead.
+A break above this mark could see the LINK price trend higher towards $13.26 or better in days ahead.

 Chainlink price movement in the last 24 hours

-In the last week of trading, the Chainlink price his ceding ground.
+In the last week of trading, the LINK price is ceding ground.
 The coin is down roughly three percent against the BTC, USD, and ETH as price action turns bearish after last week’s bullish attempts.

 From the daily chart, the Chainlink price is in a bullish pattern continuation following a break and close above the descending triangle from Oct 8 through to 10.